 Cost & Scholarships In USA

+There are a range of USA Scholarships available for students wishing to study, which can provide help with funds for your study.
 In USA, tuition fee largely depends on whether you plan to study at a public or private institution (refer to the difference between public and private institutions here).
 The tuition fee is different for different universities and varies widely with courses and popularity of the institution.
 It can vary from as low as $ 5000 per year to as much as $ 50000 per year for some private universities.

 - Estimated Tuition Fee /Per Year

 - Living Expenses